Farauk98/SQL_and_PostgreSQL/Section-03/Notes.md

 # Working with Table

 ## TO DO
-Realtionships One to Many , Many to One
+Realtionships One to Many , Many to One, Many to Many , One to One